boost-ext/sml/doc/tutorial.md

 ```

 You can have more than one initial state.
 All initial states will be executed in pseudo-parallel way
-and are called orthogonal regions.
+.
+Such states are called `Orthogonal regions`.

 ```cpp
 using namespace msm;